front-end-intermediate/DOM-Scripting/readme.md

 xhr.open("GET", "https://jsonplaceholder.typicode.com/posts");
 xhr.send();
 ```

-Copy and paste the above into `myscripts.js` to test.

 We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
 HTTP methods are typically verbs that describe what the request your making does.